diggy/polylang-cli/README.md

 **OPTIONS**

 	<language-code>
 		Comma-separated slugs of the languages to delete.
-Pass `all` to delete all currently install languages.
+Pass `all` to delete all currently installed languages.

 	[--keep_default=<bool>]
 		Whether to keep the default language.
 Default: true